Back in 2009 I created an account at Vanguard, opened up my very first Roth IRA, and invested in a low-cost index fund. So did Mrs. PT. It felt great!

 How Much to Contribute and What to Invest In?

-The answer to the first question is, “as much as possible” and up to the maximum allowable contribution of $5,000 (2008 and 2009).
-We’ve started our accounts with $3,000 each and plan to add the additional $2,000 over the next 10 days (we’re moving money around, but want to have it invested prior to the date we file our taxes so we can attribute it to 2008 limits).
+The answer to the first question is, “as much as possible” and up to the maximum allowable contribution.
+We started our accounts with $3,000 each and planned to add the additional $2,000 over the next few days (we’re moving money around, but want to have it invested prior to the date we file our taxes so we can attribute it to current year limits).

 The answer to the second question is really a topic for another post.
 I can tell you though that we’ve invested in low-cost index funds.
 Vanguard has several to chose from.
 Unsure about the market?
 You can actually place your Roth IRA contributions in stable money market funds, amongst many other options.